DaveY61/flask-mod-template/README.md

    - View all registered users
    - Assign or change user roles
    - Delete users
-   - Add new users directly (they will receive an activation email)
+   - Add new users directly
-   - Configure user access options:
+   - Configure user access options
-     - Disable self-registration: Prevents new users from registering themselves
-     - Require login for site access: Makes the entire site (except login and registration pages) accessible only to logged-in users

 3. To add a new user:
    - Fill in the username and email in the "Add New User" section